AChezick/Capstone1/README.md

 ![]( https://github.com/AChezick/Capstone1/blob/main/join_plot.png )

-#### For hypothesis testing I separated weekly events into two categories based six years of data for that Site.
+#### For hypothesis testing I separated weekly events into two categories based six years of data for that Site ID.

 Ho: I **will NOT** be able to detect significant increased differences in average death events at 0 or +1 weeks of high PM levels.

-Ho: I **will** be able to detect significant increased differences in average death events at 0 or +1 weeks of high PM levels.
+Ha: I **will** be able to detect significant increased differences in average death events at 0 or +1 weeks of high PM levels.

 ![]( https://github.com/AChezick/Capstone1/blob/main/images/scatter1.png  )